chocolatey/choco/docs/generated/CommandsSources.md

      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Available in 0.9.10+.

+ -n, --name=VALUE
+     Name - the name of the source.
+Required with some actions.
+Defaults to empty.

  -s, --source=VALUE
-     Source - The source to find the package(s) to install.
-Special sources
+     Source - The source.
+Defaults to empty.
-       include: ruby, webpi, cygwin, windowsfeatures, and python.
-Defaults to default feeds.

  -u, --user=VALUE
      User - used with authenticated feeds.
 Defaults to empty.

  -p, --password=VALUE
      Password - the user's password to the source.
-Defaults to empty.
+Encrypted in chocolate- y.config file.

+     --priority=VALUE
+     Priority - The priority order of this source as compared to other sources, lower is better.
+Defaults to 0 (no priority).
+All priorities above 0 will be evaluated first, then zero-based values will be evaluated in config file order.
+Available in 0.9.9.9+.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco outdated -h`.
+***NOTE:*** This documentation has been automatically generated from `choco sources -h`.